ruby/irb/README.md

 ### Advantage over Default IRB::RegexpCompletor

-IRB::TypeCompletion can autocomplete chained methods, block parameters and more if type information is available.
+IRB::TypeCompletor can autocomplete chained methods, block parameters and more if type information is available.
 These are some examples IRB::RegexpCompletor cannot complete.

 ```ruby